 References to painting appear very often in Kaczmarski's work.
 Suffice it to recall The Poisoned Well, referring to a series of paintings by Jacek Malczewski; the ironic The Impostors, based on Caravaggio's The Card Players, in which the swindler and the cheated swap places unexpectedly; The Ambassadors, faithfully reflecting the idea of Hans Holbein, whose painting deals with transience; or the entire program of the Museum.
 Less widely known - apart from Rublev - are songs based on Andrei Tarkovsky's films: Stalker and Sacrifice.

-Kaczmarski's stylization skills made it very easy for him to refer to cultural history, to speak about the past in a voice as close to it as possible, and at the same time contemporary.
-However, perfect imitation did not mean full acceptance - on the contrary, texts of this kind expressed as much affirmation as doubt.
-An excellent example of this is With the 16th Century Coffin Portrait Conversation, at first giving the impression of a manifesto of a conservative, but over time presenting an increasingly nuanced vision of our historical baggage.
-Still in other cases, the conversation about the past becomes a reminder of the nightmare and our complicity in it.
-Prof. Jerzy Jedlicki called this strategy writing "to the horror of hearts," which applies particularly well to the song cycle alluding to Henryk Sienkiewicz's Trilogy and expressing doubts about the attitudes of its characters.
+Kaczmarski's stylistic skills made it easy for him to refer to cultural history, to speak about the past in a voice as close to it as possible, and yet as contemporary.
+However, perfect imitation did not mean complete acceptance - on the contrary, such texts expressed as much affirmation as doubts.
+A perfect example of this is Conversation with a 16th Century Coffin Portrait, which at first seems like a manifesto of a conservative, but with time presents an increasingly nuanced vision of our historical baggage.
+In yet other cases, a conversation about the past becomes a reminder of a nightmare and our complicity in it.
+Professor Jerzy Jedlicki called this strategy writing "to terrify the heart," which applies particularly well to the song cycle alluding to Henryk Sienkiewicz's Trilogy and expressing doubts about the attitudes of its characters.

 Because of the public image of Kaczmarski as a bard, the humorous aspect of his songs is often forgotten.
 Yet he did, for example, perform bravely the songs of Stanisław Staszewski (the same ones that later appeared on the album Tata Kazika / Kazik's Dad), parody Bob Dylan's voice in an otherwise profound ballad about the artist's alienation, or write his own lyrics with a heavy comic load.
 Of these, the ballad Czaty śmiełowskie should be singled out, as should several other songs also included on the album Pochwała łotrostwa.